Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 Now Build your Device with:
 ```
-# If your Device has the config "MULTIPLE_RAM_SIZE" then add the -m Option ad Well.
+# If your Device has the config "MULTIPLE_RAM_SIZE" then add the -m Option as Well.
 # Example: -m 4 (For 4 GB Memory)
 ./build_uefi.sh -d <Codename> -r DEBUG
 ```